aiidateam/aiida-tutorials/docs/pages/2019_IIT_Mandi_India/index.rst

 These are the hands-on materials from the 3-day AiiDA tutorial |tutorial_name| from October 9-11, 2019.

-While participants of the tutorial used virtual machines on a cloud service, one can follow the tutorial just as well using the Quantum Mobile VirtualBox image linked above.
+While participants of the tutorial used virtual machines on a cloud service, you can follow the tutorial on your own computer using the Quantum Mobile VirtualBox image linked above.
 The image already contains all the required software.

 AiiDA hands-on materials